sijanz/robust_people_follower/README.md

 chmod +x install.sh
 sudo ./install.sh
 ```
-Plug your camera and run the command:
+Plug in your camera and run the command:
 ```
 source OpenNIDevEnvironment
 ```
-Before you can test visual samples, you will need freeglut3 header and libaries, please install:
+Before you can test visual samples, you need the freeglut3 header and libaries, so install them using the following commands:
 ```
 sudo apt-get install build-essential freeglut3 freeglut3-dev
 ```
-Now freeglut3 is install, build a sample and try if it works
+Since now freeglut3 is installed, build a sample and try if it works:
 ```
 cd Samples/SimpleViewer
 make
 cd Bin/x64-Release
 ./SimpleViewer
 ```
-If the program is correctly installed a new window opens with a yellow depth video stream as shown below.

 ### Orbbec Astra SDK
-Download the Orbbec astra SDK zip file for your machine from the the Orbbec site: https://orbbec3d.com/develop/.
-Copy this zip file to the directeroy /programs which you have made with the installation of CMake and unzip the file.
+Download the Orbbec Astra SDK zip file for your machine from the the Orbbec site: https://orbbec3d.com/develop/.
+Copy this zip file to the directory /programs which you have made with the installation of CMake and unzip the file.
 Rename the unzipped folder to Astra_SDK for easier navigation through the folders.
 Go to and run:
 ```
 cd programs/Astra_SDK/install
 chmod +x install.sh
 sudo ./install.sh
 ```
-To test if the Astra SDK is installed properly, you need to have the SFML libraries. (more information can be found at their webpage: https://www.sfml-dev.org/)
+To test if the Astra SDK is installed properly, you need to have the SFML libraries. (more information can be found at their homepage at https://www.sfml-dev.org/)
 ```
 sudo apt-get install libsfml-dev
 ```